It’s taken nearly 60 years of growth for Dollywood to become the elite, award-winning example of theme park excellence it is today.

 However, it was Dolly’s arrival, name recognition and continued cachet that allowed the park to thrive.

-I had no idea I’d be moving to East Tennessee in a couple of years.
+East Tennesseans vacation at Myrtle Beach.
+Hoosiers vacation in the Great Smoky Mountains.
+At the time, I had no idea I’d be moving to East Tennessee in a couple of years.

 My memories of that trip are vague.

-Still a northerner at heart, I decried Dollywood as inferior to Six Flags, King’s Island, Cedar Point and other tourist attractions.
+At the time, I thought the park was a tad boring.
+With still a northerner at heart, I decried Dollywood as inferior to Six Flags, King’s Island, Cedar Point and other tourist attractions.

-Over the years, I matured and embraced my East Tennessee home.
+But over the years, I matured and embraced my East Tennessee home.

-Dollywood’s impact on Sevier County
+Dollywood still has a strong impact on Sevier County

-Dolly’s powerful presence led to success.
+Overall, Dolly’s powerful presence led to success.
 Those successes led to more money.

 Today, Dollywood collects Golden Ticket awards like Charlie Bucket and Uncle Joe.
 Dolly really looks like the bright, blonde and brilliant successor to Walt Disney.